-- 1. Northern Spotted Owl: No activity would take place within spotted owl nesting/roosting/foraging habitat during the March 1 to July 15 critical nesting period.
-This applies to noise generating activities but does not include road use, log hauling or hazard tree removal to protect public safety.
-This restriction may be waived if the area is found to be unoccupied or there is no nesting activity, as determined by a survey to protocol.
-This is a standard requirement from the Biological Opinion. - 2.
-Soils: No operation of off-road ground-based equipment would be permitted between November 1 and May 31.
+1. Soils: No operation of off-road ground-based equipment would be permitted between November 1 and May 31.
 This restriction applies to the ground-based portions of harvest units.
 It also applies to ground-based equipment such as harvesters or equipment used for fuels treatment, road reconstruction or landing construction.
 This restriction may be waived if soils are dry or frozen or if operators switch to skyline or other non-ground based systems.
 This is a BMP and it implements Forest Plan standards and guidelines FW-022 and FW-024.

-3. Snags and wildlife trees: Snags would be retained where safety permits.
-To increase the likelihood that snags would be retained, green trees would be marked as leave trees where their live crowns touch certain key snags.
-Certain live trees would also be selected as leave trees that have the "elements of wood decay" as described in the DecAid advisor.
+2. Snags and wildlife trees: Snags would be retained in all units where safety permits.
+To increase the likelihood that snags would be retained, green trees will be marked as leave trees where their live crowns touch certain key snags.
+Certain live trees will also be selected as leave trees that have the "elements of wood decay" as described in the DecAid advisor.
 This may include trees with features such as dead tops, broken tops and heart rot.

-Sixteen live trees per acre greater than 10 inches diameter with "elements of wood decay" would be retained.
+Sixteen live trees per acre greater than 10 inches diameter with "elements of wood decay" would be retained where available.
 Of these trees, 8 per acre should be greater than 20 inches diameter where available.
 This implements Forest Plan standards and guidelines as amended.

-4. Down Woody Debris: Down logs currently on the forest floor would be retained.
-Additional down woody debris would be generated by the timber sale.
+3. Down Woody Debris: Down logs currently on the forest floor will be retained.
+Additional down woody debris will be generated by the timber sale.
 This would include the retention of cull logs, tree tops, broken logs and any snags that would be felled for safety reasons.
-Some trees with root disease would be retained that would eventually fall providing another source of down wood.
+Some trees with root disease may be retained that would eventually fall providing another source of down wood.